barichd/jmodel/README.md

 ### More commands

-For a reference of Jmol commands, go to JSmol's Interactive Scripting Documentation.
-To find out how to create check boxes, radio buttons, etc. using the <script> tag, see the Jmol JavaScript Object documentation.
+For a reference of Jmol commands, go to JSmol's Interactive Scripting Documentation at [http://www.stolaf.edu/academics/chemapps/jmol/docs/].
+To find out how to create check boxes, radio buttons, etc. using the <script> tag, see the Jmol JavaScript Object documentation ([http://wiki.jmol.org/index.php/Jmol_JavaScript_Object]).

 ### Adding reset buttons to your tutorial.